GoldenLion021/React-nativefirst-app/README.md

 iOS => Swift

 But with the introduction of react-native, we are required to write the code only once and it will run for both platforms.

+Lots of companies uses react-native for their mobile application development, cause it is easier to maintain one code base rather than two seprate code bases.

+some examples of apps made with react native are:-

+         Facebook
+         Instagram
+         Testla mobile app
+         Airbnb

+         and many more